 - Spiral Model

 In the agile model prolonged iterations of testing and developments take place across the whole software testing life cycle. it is the most trending model nowadays.
 In this model, customers are allowed to look into the project to make a particular decision.
-Customer can make changes in the project to improve it and make it defect free.
+Customers can make changes in the project to improve it and make it defect free.

 In other words, the error that is found during the testing can be fixed or edited on the spot without interrupting the testing process.